lechmazur/writing_styles/README.md

-# Flash-Fiction Default LLM Style & Diversity Study
+# Mapping LLM Style and Range in Flash Fiction

 This writeup documents the **style** side of the short-story Creative Writing LLM benchmark: we generated many short stories with a range of LLMs, then analyzed those stories for stylistic fingerprints and **within-model diversity**.
 This study focuses on how models write, how their outputs differ, and how varied each model is across its own stories.